kjon-life/bedrock-k/README.md

 This project is possible because of these and other people:

-- [Zero To Mastery Courses](https://zerotomastery.io/courses/) - for 330+ days of work done in  Python, Rust, Django, SCSS, prompt engineering, full stack, automation, AWS certification, business analytics, statistics, AWS Bedrock, OpenAI API, LangChain, Streamlit, Pinecone
+- [Zero To Mastery Courses](https://zerotomastery.io/courses/) - for 342+ days of work done in  Python, Rust, Django, SCSS, prompt engineering, full stack, automation, AWS certification, business analytics, statistics, AWS Bedrock, OpenAI API, LangChain, Streamlit, Pinecone,...